JPac2216/Trivia/README.md

 # Note: If running through a VM, ensure the host's network adapter is set to “Bridged”
 ./client -i 10.0.2.15 -p 25555
 ```

+Parts of this code are credited to *Systems Programming, 3rd Edition* by Shudong Hao.